Special Assistance Resource Teacher: The Special Assistance Program

-The process for the establishment of the Special Assistance Program in Victorian Primary Schools was outlined in a speech made by Mr Lacy to SARTs at a seminar on 15 December 1980.
+The process for the establishment of the Special Assistance Program in Victorian Primary Schools was outlined in a speech made by Lacy to SARTs at a seminar on 15 December 1980.

 Special Assistance Resource Teachers

 Concept

-The concept of a school based resource teacher identifying deficits in literacy and numeracy in individual children and providing assistance and resources to classroom teachers to address those deficits through special programs had been supported by the findings of numerous major committees of inquiry.
-Reports such as:
+The concept of a school-based resource teacher identifying deficits in childrens' reading and math skills, as well as helping classroom teachers address those deficits, had been supported by findings from major committees of inquiry.
+Several of the reports created by these committees were used as foundations for designing the Victorian Special Assistance Program, including: